-Note 1: Information in the 2016 Condensed Consolidated Income Statement is based on the pro forma Consolidated Financial Report certified by the CPA, and information in the 2017-2020 Condensed Consolidated Income Statement is based on the Consolidated Financial Report certified by the CPA.
+Note 1: The 2017-2021 Condensed Consolidated Income Statement is based on the Consolidated Financial Report certified by the CPA.

-Note 2: The financial statement for Q1 of 2021 as audited by CPA has not yet been announced prior to the date of publication of the annual report.
+Note 2: The financial statement for Q1 of 2022 as audited by CPA has not yet been announced prior to the date of publication of the annual report.

-Note 3: The post-distribution numbers mentioned above refer to the numbers filled-in based on the Shareholders' Meeting resolution status for the following year.
+Note 3: The post-distribution numbers mentioned above refer to the numbers filled-in based on the Board Meeting's resolution or Shareholders' Meeting resolution status for the following year.